-'Dressing tables, wardrobes and reading nooks areas where more focused task lighting is required,' suggests Peter Bowles, founder and MD of Original BTC.
+'Dressing tables, wardrobes and reading nooks are areas where more focused task lighting is required,' suggests Peter Bowles, founder and MD of Original BTC (opens in new tab).

-Angled lights and table lamps are best for bedsides, while wall lights, floor lamps and mirror lights are good choice for the rest of your space.
+Top expert bedroom lighting tips (opens in new tab) include using angled lights and table lamps for bedsides, while wall lights, floor lamps and mirror lights are a good choice for the rest of your space.

 'Keep bulbs shaded with material as opposed to with glass,' suggests Pooky's Rohan, 'unless you want to use the light source for reading.
 If you’re a book lover, directional wall lights are far more effective than wall or table lamps with lampshades, but they are far less equipped to create warm, ambient light.
 Consider whether you have room to install both.'

-Pretty self explanatory, the job of accent lighting in a scheme is to highlight certain areas in a space, from picture lights to wall lights.
-This provides you with an alternative to using your main ambient light, when you need to brighten your bedroom.
+Pretty self explanatory, the job of accent lighting in a scheme is to highlight certain areas in a space.
+Picture lighting and bedroom wall lights (opens in new tab) provide you with an alternative to using your main ambient light, when you need to brighten your bedroom.